Esports in College: What You Need to Know (2025)

 Esports Management

-For students who are more interested in the business management side of the industry, there’s the option to major in esports management.
+For students more interested in the business management side of the industry, there’s the option to major in esports management.
 Potential careers for students leaving such a program include esports event management, esports marketing, and any other business position within an esports organization.

 Classes in esports management align closely with a traditional business management program, but there will usually be 12-15 credit hours of esports-specific courses covering issues like esports governance, events, and merchandising.